Nominations for two Board Members for IFPRI

 Dr. Fan received a PhD in applied economics from the University of Minnesota and bachelor’s and master’s degrees from Nanjing Agricultural University in China.

-She is a Fellow of the American Agricultural Economics Association (AAEA), a member of EPA’s Science Advisory Board, president of the Association of Environmental and Resource Economists, and past board member of the AAEA.
+She is a Fellow of the American Agricultural Economics Association (AAEA), a member of the US Environmental Protection Agency’s Science Advisory Board, president of the Association of Environmental and Resource Economists, and past board member of the AAEA.
 She has held editorial positions with the American Journal of Agricultural Economics, Journal of Environmental Economics and Management, and Land Economics.
-She has been the principal investigator or co-principal investigator on over $7 million of grants from federal agencies such as the National Science Foundation, Environmental Protection Agency, and the U.S. Department of Agriculture as well as from a variety of state and nonprofit groups.
+She has been the principal investigator or co-principal investigator on over $7 million of grants from US federal agencies such as the National Science Foundation, Environmental Protection Agency, and the US Department of Agriculture as well as from a variety of state and nonprofit groups.
 She received her PhD from the University of Maryland.

-Simon Maxwell is an economist with over 40 years’ experience in international development, as field worker, researcher, teacher, and policy adviser.
+Simon Maxwell is an economist with more than 40 years’ experience in international development, as field worker, researcher, teacher, and policy adviser.
 He has degrees from the Universities of Oxford and Sussex.
-For the first 10 years of his career, he worked and lived in developing countries, first in Kenya and India with UNDP, then as a farming systems economist with the UK aid programme in Bolivia.
-Returning to Sussex, he then spent 15 years as a Research Fellow at the Institute of Development Studies at the University of Sussex, working mainly on poverty, rural development, and food security.
-He was a member of the UN Advisory Group on Nutrition, and established the Food Security Unit at IDS, working mainly on food issues in Africa south of the Sahara.
+For the first 10 years of his career, he worked and lived in developing countries, first in Kenya and India with the United Nations Development Programme, then as a farming systems economist with the UK aid program in Bolivia.
+He then spent 15 years as a Research Fellow at the Institute of Development Studies at the University of Sussex, working mainly on poverty, rural development, and food security.
+He was a member of the UN Advisory Group on Nutrition and established the Food Security Unit at IDS, working mainly on food issues in Africa south of the Sahara.

-Brave Rona Ndisale is the Deputy Director of Social Protection Division of the Food and Agriculture Organisation of the United Nations (FAO) based in Rome.
-Prior to this post, she was Ambassador to Belgium, France, Netherlands, Luxembourg, Italy, Switzerland, The Principality of Monaco, and the European Union since 2008.
+Brave Rona Ndisale is the Deputy Director of the Social Protection Division of the Food and Agriculture Organization of the United Nations (FAO) based in Rome.
+Prior to this post, she was Ambassador to Belgium, France, Netherlands, Luxembourg, Italy, Switzerland, The Principality of Monaco, and the European Union.
 She previously held senior positions in government and international organizations, including the African Union Commission, in a variety of areas including policy and planning.
 She has done short-term consultancies with FAO, AFRICARE, and the African Development Bank.

-Beatriz da Silveira Pinheiro has a B.S. degree in Agronomic Engineering from the Federal University of Pelotas, Brazil (1971); specialization in Rice Breeding from the International Center for Tropical Agriculture, Cali, Colombia (1973); Master in Plant Physiology from the University of California, Davis, USA (1977); and Ph.D. in Plant Biology from the State University of Campinas, São Paulo, Brazil (1989).
-She was hired by Embrapa in 1974 to work on irrigated rice breeding in the former UEPAE Pelotas, currently Embrapa Temperate Climate Research Centre.
+Beatriz da Silveira Pinheiro has held many technical and management positions related to rice research and the Brazilian rice value chain.
+In 1974 she was hired by Embrapa to work on irrigated rice breeding the former UEPAE Pelotas, currently Embrapa Temperate Climate Research Centre.
 In 1977 she moved to the National Research Center for Rice and Beans to work on drought stress physiology.
 Her studies led to the development of the rice ideotype for climatically favored environments in Brazil (“favored upland rice”).